Bradford: Culture

 The National Science and Media Museum hosts the Bradford International Film Festival annually in March.

 In June 2009 Bradford was designated the world's first UNESCO City of Film for its links to the production and distribution of films, its media and film museum and its "cinematographic legacy".
 "Becoming the world's first City of Film is the ultimate celebration of Bradford's established and dynamic history in film and media," said Colin Philpott, director of Bradford's National Media Museum.
 "With the UNESCO City of Film designation, Bradford will now go on to achieve inspirational projects in film."
 Simon Beaufoy from Bradford, the Oscar-winning screenwriter of Slumdog Millionaire, said the city had played a crucial role in the story of cinema and deserved to be recognised.

 Bradford has developed a relationship with Bollywood, hosting the International Indian Film Festival awards in 2007.

 The Bradford Animation Festival is the UK's longest-running animation festival.
-Held each November, the festival hosts an array of screentalks, workshops and special events.
-The festival culminates in the annual BAF Awards which celebrate new animation from around the world.
+Held each November, the festival hosts an array of screen talks, workshops and special events.
+The festival culminates in the annual BAF Awards, which celebrate new animation from around the world.

 The Cottingley Fairy photographs taken by Elsie Wright and two of the cameras used are on display in the Kodak Gallery in the National Science and Media Museum in Bradford.

 There are four theatres in Bradford.
 The Alhambra also has a smaller studio theatre in the same complex.
 These are operated by City of Bradford Metropolitan District Council.
 The Theatre in the Mill is a small studio theatre at the University of Bradford, which presents student and community shows and small-scale touring professional work.
 The Bradford Playhouse is a privately run venue with a medium-sized proscenium theatre and a small studio.

 Among the professional theatre companies based in Bradford are Kala Sangam, the satirical madcap comedy troop, Komedy Kollective, Lost Dog (based at Theatre in the Mill) and Mind the Gap, one of the longest established, who have always worked with a mixture of disabled and able-bodied performers.
 Groups and organisations teaching theatre include The Asian Theatre School, Bradford Stage and Theatre School and Stage 84.
 There are also a number of amateur theatre groups.

 St George's Hall is a concert hall dating from 1853 making it the oldest concert hall in Britain and the third oldest in Europe.
 Bradford Festival Choral Society was founded to perform at the inaugural Bradford Musical Festival that took place in August of that year, and the choir is still a part of the musical life of the city.
 The Hallé Orchestra have been regular visitors over the years, as have a wide range of popular musicians, bands, entertainers, comedians and theatrical productions.